-Whether you drive in and park at the $8 per night open lot, encircled by barbed wire, at the end of the block, or walk from the A Train station, you’ll be faced with cracked sidewalks, Long Island RR tracks and trains that run down the center of the street, and graffiti-laced, deteriorating neighborhood buildings.
+Whether you drive in and park at the $8 per night open lot, encircled by barbed wire, at the end of the block, or walk from the A Train station, you’ll be faced with cracked sidewalks, Long Island RR tracks and trains that run down the center of the street.
+You’ll pass graffiti-laced, deteriorating neighborhood buildings.

 First Impressions of The Brooklyn, A Hotel

-However, once here, you’ll sweep through the automatic glass doors into a welcoming lobby – clothed in modern décor with judicious use of metallic-charcoal leather, chartreuse and chrome.
+The space is decked out in modern décor with judicious use of metallic-charcoal leather, chartreuse and chrome.

 You lay your head beneath a black and white photo mural depicting the distinguished monuments of Grand Army Plaza at the entrance to Prospect Park – less than a mile away in real life.

 Toiletries come from Beekman 1802 Farm in upstate NY, an establishment run by two guys from the city who bought a goat farm and became famous on reality TV (we visited the brick-n-mortar establishment in Schoharie NY.)

 For lunch or dinner, you’ll need to walk about 15 minutes to get to Franklin Street – where you’ll find a myriad of great restaurants on the edge of Crown Heights.

 Just the Facts

 34 unique and spacious guest rooms blend texture, color, and artwork.
 Rooms from $119 – $400, Suites from $180-$550 (depending on day of week and season) includes breakfast, fitness room, and wifi.